7 Best Practices in Post-Acquisition Finance Integration

 • Chona Chua

-In my experience in a Fortune 500 company, the excitement around closing a “deal” and the public announcement that followed always created high energy and exciting times at the acquiring company.
-The flurry of activity ensuing in the Due Diligence phase is the precursor that kicks off the long and often arduous, complex, and sustained effort of the next step, the post-acquisition finance Integration phase.
+In my experience in a Fortune 500 company, the excitement around closing a “deal” and the public announcement that followed was always high energy and exciting at the acquiring company.
+The flurry of activity ensuing in the due diligence phase is the precursor that kicks off the long and often arduous, complex, and sustained effort of the next step, the post-acquisition finance integration phase.

 Finance integration, in my experience, is fraught with risks and complexity inherent in the process of integrating people, processes, and systems.